vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 Disclaimer
 ----------

 This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
 The information contained in this document is for educational and informational purposes only.
 This repository and the documents contained in it are not intended to provide advice and are provided “AS IS.”
 Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
 Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.

 Intended Audience
 -----------------

-This document is based on hyperconverged on-premises deployments of VMware vSphere 7.0.3, commonly referred herein to as vSphere 7.
-We urge readers to consistently apply patches and updates, as they are integral to maintaining a robust security stance.
+This document is based on hyperconverged on-premises deployments of VMware vSphere 7.0.3, commonly referred to herein as vSphere 7.
+Apply patches and updates promptly; they remove known vulnerabilities.

 Numerous engineered data center and hybrid cloud infrastructure products incorporate VMware vSphere in their solutions.
 If you use vSphere in this manner, consult the product's support if discrepancies arise.